tylerhuntley/tab/readme.md

 A series of fretboard locations can be transcribed into tablature, preserving as much timing info as possible, although some is always lost with tab compared to proper sheet music.

 ## Use
-detect.py will automatically try to detect stafflines in any .png images in its directory, and display the results in a plot with boxes drawn around the areas of interest, red around the staff itself, green around an expanded area to capture notes that extend beyond its limits.
-Simpler/cleaner images have a much higher success rate.
+detect.py will automatically process any .png images in its directory.
+It will display the results in a plot with a red box drawn around the immediate boundary of each staff, green boxes around each staffs overall area of influence, and a blue circle around any notes identified.
+Accuracy is greater with higher resolution images and full length staffs, i.e. individual bars/measures often fail entirely.

+test_detect.py will do the same for the images in the 'static/' directory of the repo.